Love's Labour's Lost (film): Critical reception

 Love's Labour's Lost was met with a mixed reception from critics.
 It currently holds a 50% on Rotten Tomatoes, based on 68 reviews, with an average rating of 5.54/10.
-The website's critical consensus reads, "Interesting idea, poor execution."
+The website's critical consensus reads: "Interesting idea, poor execution."
 On Metacritic, the film has a weighted average score of 35 out of 100, based on 29 critics, indicating "generally unfavorable reviews".

+BFI Screenonline summarised that it "is arguably a more effective tribute to Fred Astaire and Ginger Rogers than it is to Shakespeare - though entertaining enough on its own terms", its "transatlantic casting blends experienced Shakespeare players (Branagh himself, Adrian Lester, Timothy Spall, Richard Briers) with good-looking neophytes".

 Roger Ebert called the film "winsome, charming, sweet and slight", but gave it only two-and-a-half out of four stars, attributing some of the film's flaws to the original material: "All is light and winning, and yet somehow empty.
 It's no excuse that the starting point was probably the weakest of Shakespeare's plays.
 Love's Labour's Lost is hardly ever performed on the stage and has never been previously filmed, and there is a reason for that: It's not about anything.
 In its original form, instead of the songs and dances we have dialogue that's like an idle exercise in easy banter for Shakespeare."
 Kenneth Turan of the Los Angeles Times complained that the film "should be fun but isn't... worst of all perhaps is its smug air of pleasure at how clever it thinks it's being."